StreetCrafter: Street View Synthesis with Controllable Video Diffusion Models: Additional Experiments

 \subsection{Deformable Objects}

-We show the generated videos of \methodnameblank under scene with multiple deformable objects such as pedestrians in Figure~\ref{fig:deformable}.
-Although multi-frame LiDAR conditions are not ideal for deformable objects, our model can generate plausible results with the generative prior of diffusion model.
+We show the generated videos of \methodnameblank under scenes with multiple deformable objects such as pedestrians in Figure~\ref{fig:deformable}.
+Although multi-frame LiDAR aggregation leads to incorrect guidance for deformable objects, our method can produce plausible results thanks to the generative prior of video diffusion model.

 \afterpage{ }